roliiii/pontsystems-homework/README.md

 than use kubectl as before

-kubectl apply -f [filename] --namespace nrfh
+kubectl apply -f [filename] --namespace nrhf